hapax/hapax.github.io/assets/chuzenji.md

 They are restless after the bus ride and now flit wordlessly about the streets to watch the glassblower at work, or unironically chow down on Nikko World Heritage Cheese Eggs.
-After some mild negotiation, they take a cygnine pleasure craft for a whirl on the lake, and Otousan falls in the water; guileless laughter.
+After some mild negotiation (mother wants to visit the temple), they take a cygnine pleasure craft for a whirl on the lake, and Otousan falls in the water; guileless laughter.
 Clumsy Otousan!
 Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered in this case by the appearance of a grotesquely beached and